How Employee Engagement Can Build Customer Loyalty

 Create Incentive Programs for Employees

 Engage employees by creating incentive programs that reward employees for their loyalty and commitment to the company.
 Incentive programs can also include perks that employees receive just from being a part of the company.
-A great example is adopting a prepaid card program.
-Prepaid card programs are growing in popularity and there are many ways to you can implement them in your company:
+A great example is adopting a card program.
+Payment card programs are growing in popularity and there are many ways to you can implement them in your company:

 – Referral Programs: reward employees with a monetary value on their cards for referring customers to the company